×

 Once your base theme is in place, the next logical step is to create and customize Magento 2 themes for specific modules.
 This allows you to maintain a cohesive look for your store while introducing module-specific variations.

-Here is a detailed guide on how to create and customize themes for specific Magento modules:
+Here’s a comprehensive guide on how to create and customize themes for specific Magento modules, including the steps to change the theme for a particular module.

 Method 1